yimp341/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The Random parameter sampler is the one which takes the least amount of compute resources.
 On the other hando, the bandit policy prevents the algorithm to keep evaluating models when acurracy is falling outside an specified range.

 ## AutoML
 The model was Voting Ensemble, which uses as parameters other algorithms itself.
 In this run it used algorithms of XGBoostClassifier, ExtremeRandomTrees and SGD.
+Other parameters obtained from the autoML are the following: alpha = 0.001
+Class_weight = 'balanced'
+eta = 0.001
+fit_intercept = True
+l1_ratio =0.8367
+learning_rate = 'constant'
+loss = 'modified huber'
+max_iter = 1000
+n_jobs = 1
+power_t = 0.222
+random_state = None

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**